lipemat/simple-links/readme.txt

 This plugin is now the standard for managing links in WordPress.

-<strong>Check out <a href="https://onpointplugins.com/product/simple-links-pro/">Simple Links Pro</a> for priority support, Gutenberg blocks, display by category, import/export of links, searchable links, and so much more!!</strong>

-<blockquote><a href="https://onpointplugins.com/product/simple-links-pro/" target="_blank">Pro version 1.5.2</a> is now available with a Gutenberg block!</blockquote>

 <h3>Features</h3>
 * Drag and drop link ordering
 * Optional link images